drkthng/blog-v3/_posts/2016-11-12-dark-theme-switch.md

 **1.** It needs to be simple.
 If you observe the code, there is a lot of repetitive values which can be minimized.

-**2.** It should not refresh.
+**2.** <strike>It should not refresh.
 The changed color will not apply unless the page is refreshed.
 This is an inconvenience.
-I hope this can be solved by someone who knows JS.
+I hope this can be solved by someone who knows JS.</strike>

-Even though the page gets refreshed, it will come back to the same scroll location.
-Because I'm using ``document.location.reload();``
+I figured it out.
+Now the color switches without refresh!

 ## Conclusion
 Though it isn't perfect yet, I think it can be used to implement theme switching or any other change that is supposed to happen across the website.